-The car looks like a standard Roma but the hood is longer and the front fascia features larger air intakes.
-A video also points to the car being fitted with a V-12.
+The car looks like a standard Roma, but the hood is longer and the front fascia features larger air intakes.
+The car's sound in the video from YouTube channel Varryx also points to a V-12 being tested.

-This suggests that the car isn't simply a new Roma variant to sit above the current V-8 model but rather a test mule for a successor to the 812 Superfast.
+The modifications made suggest the car isn't simply a new Roma variant to sit above the current V-8 model but rather a test mule for a successor to the 812 Superfast, Ferrari's current front-engined V-12 grand tourer.
 A test mule is where a new vehicle's underpinnings are tested beneath a makeshift body, in this case a modified Roma body.

-The 812 arrived on the scene in 2017 and traces its roots to the F12 Berlinetta which debuted all the way back in 2012.
-If this test mule is in deed for an 812 successor, we should see prototypes with the final sheet metal test throughout 2023 and the car make its world debut in 2024.
+The 812 arrived on the scene in 2017 and traces its roots to the F12 Berlinetta that debuted all the way back in 2012.
+If this test mule is for an 812 successor, prototypes with the final body should start testing in 2023 and the car will likely make its world debut in 2024.

 While a V-12 is almost certain for the 812 successor, what isn't certain is whether there will be some form of electrification.
-There are rumors the hardcore 812 Competizione launched last year as a sendoff for the 812 line could be the last V-12-powered Ferrari without electrification or turbocharging.
+There are rumors the hardcore 812 Competizione launched in 2021 as a sendoff for the 812 line could be the last V-12-powered Ferrari without electrification or turbocharging.